 Date & Location: February 18, 2019, at 4p; Room 101 Biochemistry Building

-Subject: Isotopic labeling studies in plant terpenoid metabolism
+Subject: Isotopic labeling studies & the control of plant isoprenoid metabolism

 Host: Bjoern Hamberger

 University: University of Toronto